From Cowboy Hats To Summer Slides: Shop With Us On Twitch Today

 Summer is the time for letting loose and having fun — and that includes our fashion choices.
 When else can you dress like a coastal cowgirl or elevate a pair of basketball shorts into a must-have wardrobe staple?
 Still, navigating all of the buzziest summer fashion trends while figuring out what your own warm-weather style vibe is can be a major challenge.

 We’ve got you covered.
-Today, July 20, R29's Most Wanted is holding a live shopping stream on Refinery29’s Twitch channel at 5 p.m.
-EST covering all things related to summer fashion.
-Join us as R29 Entertainment Director and Twitch host Melissah Yang breaks down the biggest trends and most covetable pieces alongside R29 Fashion Writer Frances Solá-Santiago and Twitch streamer Krystalogy.
+On Thursday, R29's Most Wanted held a live shopping stream on Refinery29’s Twitch channel covering all things related to summer fashion.
+R29 Entertainment Director and Twitch host Melissah Yang broke down the biggest trends and most covetable pieces alongside R29 Fashion Writer Frances Solá-Santiago and Twitch streamer Krystalogy.
+Celebrity stylist Lauren Jeworski, who has worked with stars like Michelle Williams, Patrick Dempsey, Tinx, and XO, Kitty’s Anna Cathcart, also offered pro tips for styling basic essentials.
+Best of all?
+Not only were viewers able to shop every product we talk about during the stream directly on our channel, you can also find them below.
+Read on to discover fashion finds we're obsessed with this summer.

 Advertisement